AhmedMondo/Teleube/README.md

 # Teleube Bot
 Teleube is a Telegram bot that enables users to download YouTube videos in either MP4 or MP3 format and TikTok videos in MP4 format directly from within Telegram.
+It also allows downloading SoundCloud audio content.

 ## Live Demo